 He started as Assistant to the President for General Services.
 After a year he was promoted as the President’s Executive Secretary, serving for three years.
 Later, he became the Director of Communications.

 He, his wife, Jewel and daughter, Jadyn moved to Auckland in November 2011.
 They joined Glenfield Baptist Church.
 Jonan played the keyboards and Jewel sang in one of the church’s music teams.

 On 14 August 2012, Jonan and his family moved to Timaru, South Canterbury because of job and ministry opportunities.

-Jonan and family are joining Wilson St. Baptist Church.
-He and Jewel have been part of the praise and worship music team.
+Jonan and his family joined Wilson St. Baptist Church.
+He and Jewel were part of the praise and worship music team.